The Undergraduate Student Housing Office recognizes that special circumstances may affect your housing needs and is ready to help.

 Where is it available?

 Beginning in 2017, all rooms allotted to room draw will be designated as gender-neutral.
-Rising sophomores, juniors and seniors may continue to apply for room draw in groups from 1-8 (Wilson remains at 10).
+Rising sophomores, juniors and seniors may continue to apply for room draw in groups from 1-8 (First remains at 10).
 They will then have the option to select rooms with classmates regardless of gender.
 Students not participating in room draw, will only be assigned to a mixed-gender room upon request.

 Any incoming first year students needing gender-inclusive housing should contact the Housing Office to share what housing needs they have, and Housing will work with Residential College staff to accommodate them.